MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

 ## Debug client-side script

 Visual Studio provides client-side debugging support only for Chrome and Microsoft Edge (Chromium).
-In some scenarios, the debugger automatically hits breakpoints in JavaScript and TypeScript codes and embedded scripts on HTML files.
+In some scenarios, the debugger automatically hits breakpoints in JavaScript and TypeScript code and embedded scripts on HTML files.

 - For debugging client-side script in ASP.NET apps, choose **Tools** > **Options** > **Debugging**, and then select **Enable JavaScript Debugging for ASP.NET (Chrome, Edge, and IE)**.